 After successfully developing and launching the first The Friendly Bench model, the aim now is to partner with other communities and grow The Friendly Bench network.
 Offering a full design, build installation, training to support set up and operation package, as well as funding solutions and advice, Lyndsey and her team would work closely with each community to develop The Friendly Bench to cater for their bespoke needs.

-To find out more about The Friendly Bench™ and to find out how you can join The Friendly Bench™ network, please visit their Facebook page Facebook.com/TheFriendlyBench
+To find out more about The Friendly Bench™ and to find out how you can join The Friendly Bench™ network, please visit www.thefriendlybench.co.uk or keep up to date with the latest news on Facebook page @TheFriendlyBench

 or follow on Twitter @Friendly_Bench and Instagram: @TheFriendlyBench